 By Chuck Hawks

 One of the best ways to expand our sport is to take a friend for a motorcycle ride.
 Naturally, as riders and enthusiasts, we want our passengers to enjoy their first, and subsequent, rides.
-To help insure this, ride smoothly, considerately, and safely.
+To help ensure this, ride smoothly, considerately and safely.
 If their helmet bumps yours when you accelerate, shift gears, or brake, it is your fault, not theirs.
 You are not riding smoothly.

 Never take chances.
 As awful as it would be to wreck your bike and injure yourself, think how much worse it would be to injure your passenger.
 Would you like to spend the rest of your life with the realization you did something stupid that made someone an invalid?
 Think about that before you "show off" on your motorcycle.

 You don't need speed, acceleration, or to clip apexes to impress your passenger.
 Act confident, be courteous to your passenger and other motorists, and ride conservatively; that will impress them.
 Consider these common sense suggestions:

 1. Let them know what to do (and not do) to be a good motorcycle passenger.
 I have a short piece on my Motorcycle Page titled "Tips For The Motorcycle Passenger, Or How To Get Invited For Another Ride" that tells how to be a good passenger.
 Explain it to them.
 Feel free to print it out and give them a copy.
 I go through this little ritual the first time I take any passenger for a ride, no matter how experienced they claim to be.
 Better safe than sorry, as I have personally learned from unfortunate experiences.